anurmanov/website/README.md

 Also the project uses the PostgeSQL database for searchin visister's country and city according to ip-address.
 This database is based on Geolite2 MaxMind public database.
 There is a script for moving info from Geolite2 MaxMind public database files to PostgreSQL database.

-All potentialy long io-operations (redis, postgres, email) are implemented via Celery tasks.
+All potentialy long io-operations (redis, postgres, email interactions) are implemented via Celery tasks.
 You can observe them in module ./visits/tasks.py